ElrikGroupCo/docs-flightsayer/flight_subscriptions.md

 # Flightsayer Flight Subscriptions API

-Flightsayer's flights API allows consumers to subscribe to push notifications to track when flight status changes.
+Flightsayer's flights API allows consumers to subscribe to push notifications so that they are automatically notified when flight status (including delay prediction) changes.

-The api lives at `api.flightsayer.com`.
-Check out the flight status API [here](README.md)
+The api lives at `https://api.flightsayer.com`.

- The documentation for the push version of the API can be found [here](flight_subscriptions_api.md)
+Check out the pull version of the flight status API [here](flight_status.md)

 # Subscriptions [/subscriptions]

 The subscriptions endpoint lists all flight status update subscriptions, and allows you to create, update, and delete subscriptions.
 When you subscribe to a flight status update, you will receive push notifications whenever the status of the flight in question changes, sent to a specified URL.
-Note that the flight subscription will be automatically deleted sometime after the final POST request is sent to the target URL (this occcurs after the flight lands or is cancelled).
+Note that the flight subscription will be automatically deleted after the final POST request is sent to the target URL (this occcurs after the flight lands or is cancelled).

 ## Retrieve all subscriptions [GET /subscriptions/]
 Retrieve all current flight subscriptions

 + Request (application/json)

+    + Headers

+            Token: <API token>

 + Response 200 (application/json)